wacuuu/workload-collocation-agent/README.rst

 Configuration
 =============

-OWCA introduces simple but extensible mechanism to inject dependencies into classes. into complete software stack.
+OWCA introduces simple but extensible mechanism to inject dependencies into classes and build complete software stack of components.
 OWCA main control loop is based on ``Runner`` base class that implements single ``run`` blocking method.
 Depending on ``Runner`` class used, the OWCA is run in different execution mode (e.g. detection, allocation).